gradle/gradle-talks/talks/enterprise-admin/src/slides/02-content.md

 * *[demos/08-dsl-extensions]*

-## Your own 'java' plugin
+## Plugin Stacks

 Sophisticated plugins, like the Java plugin, are comprised of stacks.

 `BasePlugin` ← `JavaBasePlugin` ← `JavaPlugin`

-The `JavaBasePlugin` is the unopinionated toolkit for Java development.
-The `JavaPlugin` applies a convention on top of this that configures the toolkit to compile, build and test a jar (among other things).
+* `BasePlugin` = general build features (language agnostic)
+* `JavaBasePlugin` = sensible defaults for Java tools
+* `JavaPlugin` = conventions for a Java project

+## Your own 'java' plugin

 If those conventions don't suit, you can just apply the `java-base` plugin and build your own conventions.

     apply plugin: 'java-base'

 However, not a lot of documentation on this at this time.

 The [source code](https://github.com/gradle/gradle/blob/master/subprojects/plugins/src/main/groovy/org/gradle/api/plugins/JavaBasePlugin.java) and the [Gradle Forums](http://forums.gradle.org/ "Community-powered support for Gradle") are your friends.

 ## Init Scripts